PFFS 8th Grade Graduation Digital Portfolio

 Presenter is informed of 3 possibilities:

-- Presenter has successfully completed the 8th Grade Portfolio Requirement
+- Presenter has successfully completed the 8th Grade Gateway

 - There are some concerns about the presentation and certain revisions will be required

-- Presenter has not successfully completed the 8th Grade Portfolio Requirement and a future Presentation will need to be rescheduled
+- Presenter has not successfully completed the 8th Grade Gateway and a future Presentation will need to be rescheduled

 Immediately after the Roundtable Panel Presentation, you will fill out a reflection sheet about the experience.
 You will also write thank you notes for those people who have helped you through the process.